benank/Stepmania-Stream-Interactivity/README.md

 All set up!
 We're good to go!
 ```

 From here, when people redeem channel points, they should trigger the various mods that you set up.
+Additionally, if you set up the song requests feature, they'll need to use channel points to request songs.

-## How it works
+## How it works (mods)
 1. NodeJS app listens for channel point redemptions.
 2. It parses this data and serializes it into nice strings.
 3. It writes these strings to a file that Stepmania can read.